KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 ---

 _Burning is contagious.
-Applies Pyro in AOE around burning person/object_
+Applies Pyro in AOE around Burning person/object_

-Can light the fire of a dendro state subject if lay it near dendro burning subject ( Perfect for trolling… and more)
+Can light the fire of a Dendro state subject if lay it near Dendro Burning subject (perfect for trolling… and more)

 [Evidence](https://youtu.be/3lRUAASRuTY)